 You should also consider having both bid types setup in unique campaigns and be prepared to move budget between AEO and VO to continue optimizing your ad spend.

-Automatic bids focus on lowest cost, while manual bidding gives you more control over your cost per acquisition (CPA) to stay within your target cost.
+Automatic bids focus on lowest cost, while manual bidding gives you more control over your cost per acquisition (CPA) to stay within your target advertising cost.
 You can test both of these bidding models depending on the ads you’re running.
 VO is auto only, while you may find that AEO is better for manual bidding.
 Stay tuned as VO manual bidding will be coming soon for Facebook advertisers.

 You should also consider testing bid types with and without auto bidding.
 Manual bidding will require manual bid adjustments to maintain scale, which may trigger significant edits if you change more than 30%, but it can be more efficient in certain circumstances.